Ant0wan/Init/README.md

 - 12 finds the IP that was assigned to the system by the dhcp server
 - 13 name of the host usgin reverse DNS
 - 14 path of file containing the local DNS entries
-- 15 add a reroute to /etc/hosts
+- 15 adds a reroute to /etc/hosts

 ## Scripts